ascending-llc/aws-mcp-cloudwatch/README.md

 ### Architecture

-CloudWatch MCP is deployed to EKS using **IRSA (IAM Roles for Service Accounts)** for secure, credential-free AWS authentication:
+CloudWatch MCP is deployed to EKS using **IRSA (IAM Roles for Service Accounts)** for secure, credential-free AWS authentication.
+The server runs in both production (`jarvis`) and demo (`jarvis-demo`) namespaces, sharing the same ECR image and IAM role.

 ```
 ┌─────────────────────────────────────┐